AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/staying-in-sync-with-upstream.md

 Follow these steps to keep your fork in sync with changes in `AlexsLemonade/OpenScPCA-analysis`:

-1. Login to GitHub and navigate to the homepage of your forked repository (https://github.com/YOUR_USERNAME/OpenScPCA-analysis).
+1. Login to GitHub and navigate to the homepage of your forked repository (`https://github.com/YOUR_USERNAME/OpenScPCA-analysis`).

-1. If the `main` branch of your fork is out of date with the `main` branch of `AlexsLemonade/OpenScPCA-analysis`, then you will see a note that states, "This branch is X commits behind `AlexsLemonade/Open-ScPca-analysis:main`".
+1. If the `main` branch of your fork is out of date with the `main` branch of `AlexsLemonade/OpenScPCA-analysis`, then you will see a note that states:

+    >  This branch is X commits behind `AlexsLemonade/Open-ScPca-analysis:main`.

     You can then press `Sync fork` to sync your fork with any upstream changes.